pombredanne/https-github.com-z88dk-z88dk.wiki-/Library-in-Depth.md

 The target library configuration serves the same function as the regular library configuration but it applies to target-specific code only.
 The target-specific customizations are found in **clib_target_cfg.asm**.
 The file provided defines two things that all targets should define:  the z80 clock rate in Hz and some bit flags that define whether the z80 is nmos or cmos.
 The latter is important because the nmos z80 has a bug that makes the determination of interrupt state (enabled or disabled) more difficult.
 The library can be compiled to use the simpler cmos code or the more complicated nmos code as needed.
 If your code must run on all manner of z80s, choose nmos.

 If you will be writing target-specific library code, this is the place to put any required configuration information that will be available when the library code is built.
-As an example, you can have a look at the **zx** target's [[http://z88dk.cvs.sourceforge.net/viewvc/z88dk/z88dk/libsrc/_DEVELOPMENT/target/zx/clib_target_cfg.asm?content-type=text%2Fplain|clib_target_cfg.asm]] file.
+As an example, you can have a look at the **zx** target's `clib_target_cfg.asm` file.
 It has the same architecture information at the top but it also has more defines that customize the sp1 sprite library and define how 1-bit sound is generated.

 Keep the **clib_target_cfg.bak** file consistent as it serves as backup if the user makes his own customizations later.